ninja959ultra/Arduino---Memory-Test/README.md

 The player must reproduce the sequence using the joystick.

-The LCD screen displays the current round (e.g., "Round 2").
+The LCD screen displays the current round (EX: "Round 2 Of 4").

 If the player succeeds: